To this day, I still struggle with abandonment issues.

 It’s not your fault.
 You were and always will be, no matter how old you are, your parent’s CHILD.

-The majority of my life was plagued with abandonment issues and the last few years have been dedicated to emotionally defibrillating that little girl; separating her from a narrative that she never asked nor had a choice to be a part of.
+The majority of my life has been plagued with abandonment issues.
+The last few years have been dedicated to emotionally defibrillating that little girl; separating her from a narrative that she never asked nor had a choice to be a part of.

-And because I’ve gone back and parented my younger self to the extent that I have and continue to do, I no longer look for the world to notice her, understand her needs and supply.
+And because I’ve gone back and parented my younger self to the extent that I have (and continue to do), I no longer look for the world to notice her, understand her needs, and supply them.
 I’ve got her back.
 I never let anyone f*ck with her and because of that, I’ve also been able to make peace with a past that was very hard on this little one.

 I make my own emotional money these days.